 Civic Innovation Lab

-The Civic Innovation Lab is where BetaNYC learns about and solves problems with government agencies and community-based organizations.
+BetaNYC learns about and solves problems with government agencies and community-based organizations in the Civic Innovation Lab.
 We use data, technology, and design to address emergent requests and help provide digital services to as many under-resourced organizations as possible.

-If you need ANY type of technical assistance, data analysis, or research, our Research and Data Assistance Requests (RADARs) can help you.
+If you need ANY technical assistance, data analysis, or research, our Research and Data Assistance Requests (RADARs) can help you.